Farm-to-plane food has arrived on Singapore Airlines

 Newark (CNN) — Farm-to-table dining may now be a ubiquitous food concept, but farm-to-plane cuisine is just taking off.

-Singapore Airlines has launched a new produce-heavy meal service on October 1, allowing business class passengers on the 19-hour Newark to Singapore route to enjoy a fresh treat.
+Singapore Airlines' new produce-heavy meal service, which launched on October 1, allows business class passengers on the 19-hour Newark to Singapore route to enjoy a fresh treat.
 Partnering with AeroFarms -- an indoor farm where food is produced in vertically stacked layers that's located just miles from Newark-Liberty International Airport -- Singapore Airlines is delivering a high-quality dining experience that's also the absolute freshest it can be.

 Passengers won't find any limp, tasteless produce on board this carrier.